oblik-io/fabric-mcp/docs/source/index.md

 # Fabric MCP Server Documentation Index

 This index provides an overview of the original key documentation files for the Fabric MCP Server project, which integrates Daniel Miessler's Fabric AI framework with the Model Context Protocol (MCP).

+NOTE: These documents are here for archival purposes ONLY and should not be regarded as the source of truth about the current state.
+Please refer to the other documentation

 ## Core Documentation Files